ishchow/dotfiles/README.md

 Run appropriate bootstrap script:

 ```
-sudo bash bootstrap-tw-kde.sh # Runs bootstrap for DE and apps, run on host
+bash bootstrap-tw-kde.sh # Runs bootstrap for DE and apps, run on host
-sudo bash bootstrap-twdevbox.sh # Runs bootstrap for containerized dev env (it calls bootstrap.sh already)
+bash bootstrap-twdevbox.sh # Runs bootstrap for containerized dev env (it calls bootstrap.sh already)
-sudo bash bootstrap.sh # Runs bootstrap for dev environment, run on WSL or on host if not using distrobox
+bash bootstrap.sh # Runs bootstrap for dev environment, run on WSL or on host if not using distrobox
 ```

 ## Windows